alephium/docs/docs/dapps/build-dapp-from-scratch.md

 You can see that our contract emits an `event` and defines an `error` code.
 For more information please read [events](https://wiki.alephium.org/ralph/getting-started#events) and [error handling](https://wiki.alephium.org/ralph/getting-started#error-handling).

-This is followed by 5 access methods for each of the contract's arguments.
+This is followed by 5 access methods for each of the contract's fields.

 The last method is where the magic happens: